 - Using a large slotted spoon to drain the liquid, scoop out the vegetables and put them into a blender or food processor (I have to do this in two batches – don’t worry about getting equal amounts of everything in each batch, since it will all be mixed in the end).

-- Add cilantro (washed but whole – stems are good!), ancho chile pieces, lime juice, salt and pepper to the roasted veggies in the food processor and blend until there are no longer large chunks of vegetables.
+- Add cilantro (washed but whole – stems are good!), ancho chile pieces, fresh green onions, lime juice, salt and pepper to the roasted veggies in the food processor and blend until there are no longer large chunks of vegetables.
 You may have to use your slotted spoon to grab veggies that don’t want to break up the first time around.
 Just add them to the next batch of veggies.

 - Pour food-processed vegetables into a large bowl and mix both batches (unless you’re lucky enough to have a large enough machine to handle everything at once).
 Stir and then scoop into Mason jars.
 Refrigerate immediately or freeze.